-It's clear from our own survey of plans sold over the past year that side-facing garages are an increasingly popular feature.
-Plan 546-4
+It's clear from our own survey of plans sold recently that side-facing garages are an increasingly popular

 Front-facing garages used to be standard in new developments.
 But a reaction against car-dominated, traffic-snarled streetscapes developed.
 In the 1980s the second home community of Seaside, Florida, by architect-planners Andres Duany and Elizabeth Plater-Zyberk, shown below, helped popularize so-called

-below, is a good example.
+is a good example.
 The architect's explain that it's organized around a series of "well defined center greens."
-Automobile access if off small alleys at the back.
+Automobile access is off small alleys at the back.
 I toured the development some years ago and I was very impressed.

 At Houseplans.com you can search by Side-entry Garages

 .
 Among the results will be many designs like Plan 137-188

 , shown here.
 These plans would suit a New Urbanist neighborhood as well as an infill corner lot in a traditional older community.